ank225git/lazy-prices_replication/output/proposal.md

 - Monthly CRSP data → request from Professor
 - 10-K reports → cleaned dataset from Bill McDonald's website (U of Notre Dame)
   → used to derive predictor definitions and construct the final dataset
+- Compustat Fundamentals → To calculate Book-to-market ratio, ROE, Asset Growth
+-
 ---

 ### **How will we collect more data?**

 - Retrieve monthly CRSP from Professor
 - Download cleaned 10-K reports from U of Notre Dame website
+- CRSP
+- Compustat Fundamentals
+  - To calculate key accounting-based predictors (e.g., book-to-market, ROE, asset growth)
+- Predictor metadata
+  - Sample period used in each study
+  - Date of publication (for time labeling)
+- MasterIndex_Aggregate_10X_1993-2024.txt
+  - For linking SEC filings and identifying filing dates if using time-sensitive text data

 ---